jhchung/reproducible_research/_posts/2014-10-12-reproducible-research-with-pandoc-knitr-and-word.md

 `R`, with the `knitr` and `rmarkdown` packages, pandoc, and Word.

-I use the wonderful (Rstudio)[http://www.rstudio.com/] IDE which comes with document generation built in.
-(See here)[http://rmarkdown.rstudio.com/] for a great guide into using markdown in R.
+I use the wonderful [Rstudio](http://www.rstudio.com/) IDE which comes with document generation built in.
+[See here](http://rmarkdown.rstudio.com/) for a great guide into using markdown in R.

+...still working